 5 May 1479 to 1 September 1574

-Guru Amardas ji became the third Sikh Guru on 26 March 1552 at the age of 73.
-Guru Amardas ji was born on 5 May 1469 in Amritsar, Punjab after 10 years of the birth of Guru Nanak.
-Guru Ji’s father’s name was Tej Bhan Bhalla and his mother’s name was Bakht Kaur.
-Guru Angad ji got married to Mata Mansa Devi.
-Guru had four children – Bibi Dani, Bhai Mohan, Bibi Bhani, and Bhai Mohri.
+Guru Amardas ji became the third Sikh Guru on March 26, 1552, at the age of 73.
+Guru Amardas ji was born on May 5, 1469, in Amritsar, Punjab, after 10 years since the birth of Guru Nanak.
+Guru Ji’s father’s name was Tej Bhan Bhalla, and his mother’s name was Bakht Kaur.
+Guru Angad Ji got married to Mata Mansa Devi.
+Guru had four children: Bibi Dani, Bhai Mohan, Bibi Bhani, and Bhai Mohri.
 Guru Amardas was a shopkeeper in Basarke village.
-Guru Angad Dev ji meets to death at the age of 95, 1st September 1574, Goindwal Sahib.
+Guru Angad Dev ji meets death at the age of 95 on September 1, 1574, in Goindwal Sahib.

-Guru Amar Das Sahib ji added 907 hymns in 17 ragas in the Sri Guru Granth Sahib Ji.
-The popular gift of prayer of Guru Amardas ji is Anada sahib.
-Guru Ji also started the First Pangat, then Sangat abolished the caste system, gave equality to women, and established the Sikh management system and city of Goindval.
-They are also known for Sikh congregations at Diwali, Sikh Manji system Langar, Vaisakhi; Stop Sati Pratha, and Parda system.
+Guru Amar Das Sahib ji added 907 hymns in 17 ragas to the Sri Guru Granth Sahib Ji.
+The popular prayer gift of Guru Amardas ji is Anada sahib.
+Guru Ji also started the First Pangat, then the Sangat abolished the caste system, gave equality to women, and established the Sikh management system and city of Goindval.
+They are also known for Sikh congregations at Diwali, the Sikh Manji system at Langar, Vaisakhi, Stop Sati Pratha, and Parda.

 4. Guru Ramdas ji